Key messages

 - Recovery of estuarine and coastal ecosystems takes decades

-- Loss of benthic vegetation sustains a turbid regime
+- The loss of benthic vegetation sustains a turbid regime